Matcha Guides & Education

 Making matcha (traditional)

-Sift matcha powder (helps prevent clumps in the fine powder)
+1. Sift the matcha powder — this prevents clumps in such a fine powder

-Whisk vigorously using a bamboo whisk in a bowl
+3. Whisk vigorously with a bamboo whisk (chasen) in a bowl

 Brewing coffee